Grilled Octopus with Potatoes

 Instructions

 1. Place the octopus into a large pot with pour water over it, about 2 inches or more, enough to cover the octopus.
-Add in 1/2 cup of wine, garlic cloves, 1/2 lemon juice, and peppercorns.
+Add in 1 cup of vinegar, garlic cloves, 1/2 of a lemon, juiced and peppercorns.
 Bring to boil, then reduce heat, cover and simmer on low heat.

-3. Drain, and allow the octopus to reach room temperature before grilling.
+3. Drain, and allow the octopus to "rest" and reach room temperature before grilling.

 4. Meantime, slice potatoes and set them aside.
 In a small non-stick skillet, heat 1 tablespoon of olive oil and sauté onions and pancetta until the onions are caramelized and the pancetta is crispy brown about 5 minutes.
 Turn off the heat and set it aside.